 The Linux Distribution space is heavily fragmented to the point that a new fork is being created almost daily.
 A very few of them are unique and bring something different to the table.
 Most of them are just the same Ubuntu or Debian based with a different theme or a wrapper.

 The Linux distro landscape is so dynamic that it changes every month.
 Some Linux distributions become more stable with ever-changing packages and components, while others become unstable in quality.
-Hence, it’s challenging to pick and choose the best Linux distribution for your school, work or for just casual browsing, watching movies, etc. Not to mention, many Linux distributions are discontinued every year due to a lack of contributions, cost-overrun and other reasons.
+Hence, it’s challenging to pick and choose the best Linux distribution for your school, work or just casual browsing, watching movies, etc. Not to mention, many Linux distributions are discontinued yearly due to a lack of contributions, cost overruns and other reasons.

 Best Linux Distributions of 2023

 1. Fedora KDE

 The first Linux distribution, which I think is the best on this list, is Fedora Linux KDE Edition.
 The primary reason is that Fedora Linux is very stable with the latest tech, and KDE Plasma is super fast and perfect for all users.
 Moreover, this Fedora and KDE Plasma combination doesn’t require further modification or tweaks after installation.
 Over the last couple of releases and after the latest Fedora 36 release feedback, Fedora Linux with KDE Plasma has become the go-to distribution for every possible use case and workflow.

 In addition, KDE Plasma also brings KDE Applications and goodies, eliminating additional software you need.
 And with the help of Fedora repo and RPM Fusion, you can blindly trust Fedora Linux with KDE Edition for your daily driver.